 How Much Compensation Can You Claim For A Hernia Injury?

-The compensation that is awarded for a hernia injury varies considerably depending on the severity and duration of the symptoms, whether you were forced to quit your job prematurely and whether you require long term treatment, and probably other factors you might not have considered.
+The compensation that is awarded for a hernia injury can vary considerably depending on the severity and duration of the symptoms, whether you were forced to quit your job prematurely and whether you require long term treatment, and probably other factors you might not have considered.
+However, in the section below you’ll be able to see what the Judicial College currently advises for hernia compensation payouts.

-We would suggest speaking with our hernia injury claims solicitor (at no charge) and discuss what has happened, this way they will be able to factor in every detail and come to a realistic figure.
+As every claim is unique and compensation will vary from case to case, we would suggest speaking with our hernia injury claims solicitor (at no charge) and discuss what has happened.
+This way they will be able to factor in every detail and come to a realistic figure.

 Do You Really Need A Personal Injury Solicitor?